macocci7/PHP-FrequencyTable/Methods.md

 Returns the Cumulative Relative Frequency of  the Class specified by Array `$index` of Array `$frequencies`.

-Before using this method, you should set Sum using setSum() or setData().
+Before using this method, you should set Total using setTotal() or setData().

 #### Parameters